planetruby/gems/2020/24-git-reflow.md

 - "Who's working on the some-crazy-branch-name?
 What is it?
 Do we still need it?"
 - _Checks out new branch_ "Ugh, let me open up Pivotal Tracker and start this story"
 - _Commits last change on feature branch and pushes to remote_ "Ok, now I'll just switch contexts a few times to create a PR with links to project tracking."... _10 minutes later_...
 "Done!"
 - _Switches to browser, looking for tab with open PR... got it!
-Tests passing?
-Nope, I'll come back in a bit."
+Tests passing?_ "Nope, I'll come back in a bit."
 - _Switches to browser, looking for tab with open PR... got it!
-Tests passing?
-Yep, let's merge this!"... _More context switching while merging, deploying, updating tracking, cleaning up feature branches_...
+Tests passing?_ "Yep, let's merge this!"... _More context switching while merging, deploying, updating tracking, cleaning up feature branches_...

 ## Establishing Pre-Production Checklist